chuleh/AWS_SA/03A-LB.md

 * High Availability
   * usally goes hand in hand with horizontal scaling
   * High Availability means running your app/system in at least 2 data centers == AZ
-  * goal: survie a data center loss
+  * goal: survive a data center loss
   * HA can be *passive* == RDS Multi AZ.
   * HA can be *active* == for horizontal scaling

-* Vertical Scaling: icnrease isntance size (scale up / down)
+* Vertical Scaling: increase instance size (scale up / down)

 * Horizontal Scaling: increase number of instances (scale in / out)
 * auto scaling group